Our Board of Directors are made up of members of the Railway that have been voted on to the Board at the annaul AGM.

 The Railway has given Lee a much-needed avenue to vent his pent-up DIY skills since the are no further projects to be done at home.
 Lee is often found digging, building, painting or repairing much of the infrastructure for the Railway; a railway that provides great entertainment for the children of all ages that enjoy Steam.

 Steve is an IT Manager for a large national healthcare supplies company.
-He is married with 3 children, two of which are grown up and currently studying at university.
+He is married with 3 children, one is currently studying at university, one working as a graphic designer and the third at school.
 When he's not sat in front of a computer at work, he is sat in front of a computer at home keeping this website up-to-date and looking good!

 Steve has only been at the Railway since the summer of 2017, but in that time has learnt all of the roles involved with the Railway, from the ticket office, to the signal box, and from station master and guard to driving the diesel engines.
-He's currently passed out at Link 3 for driving Pulborough, which means that he can drive under the supervision of one of the more experienced drivers.
+He's currently passed out at Link 2 for driving the society's steam locos.

 Steve is an active musician in his local church, playing both drums and euphonium in the music groups.